Clicking the registration button above will allow you to complete and submit our patient registration forms directly online.

 Our aim is to create the opportunity for patients to receive the benefits of hyperbaric oxygen therapy.
 In instances where treatment is not covered by insurance, we offer savings bundles and financing options through Advance Care and Care Credit.
 Ask our staff about prompt pay discounts and monthly payment plans with flexible terms and conditions.

-As an independent, free-standing provider of hyperbaric oxygen therapy, HMS is a member of most major insurance plans/networks (currently in New York only).
+As an independent, free-standing provider of hyperbaric oxygen therapy, HMS is a member of most major insurance plans/networks where it operates.
+The insurance plans accepted will vary by state.
 As a non-hospital provider, patients’ financial responsibility is far less than in a hospital, which charge multiple co-pays and have higher co-insurance responsibilities.
+We are proud to be able to provide more affordable access to this valuable service.

 Hyperbaric treatments for conditions approved by the FDA are typically covered by insurance.
 If your insurance policy is not accepted, HMS will work to assist with reimbursement and bill the health plan out of network.